In this blog, we will discuss how to create a Combobox in Excel and as well as through VBA.

 We all know how to create a validation list in Excel.
 But very few of us know how to create a dependent list in Excel.
 For Example, you have the validation list looks like below:

 Now my point is that if I choose “Animals” from the drop-down menu, then a list of animal names will be shown in the drop-down.

 Similarly, from the same box (Picture 1) if I choose “Fruits” the same box will be shown the list of fruit names.
 To do the same you need to set the name range.
 I am thinking that your data looks like below.

 Now I will create the named range for all of these items are shown in Picture 1.
 We will give the same name for each and every category.
-I am choosing all the animals’ name and giving the name as “Animals”.
+I am choosing all the animals’ names and giving the name “Animals”.

 So your dependency list ready.
 Only a small formula (indirect) has done the trick.
-For Indirect formula in details, you can go through our training materials.
+For the Indirect formula in detail, you can go through our training materials.

-Here also, we will do the same the thing.
-If you choose 1 category from the first box (combobox) then the dependent value in the same list box will be populated.
+Here also, we will do the same thing.
+If you choose 1 category from the first box (Combobox) then the dependent value in the same list box will be populated.
 To do the same thing, please follow the below steps for creating the above UserForm:

 - Insert a new module